AR-DEV-1/Rex/README.md

 ## Standard Library

 Rex has developed its own standard library.
 This is to step away from the C++ standard library due to its performance implications and backwards compatibility problems.
 The standard library of Rex is standalone and be used within any project, therefore it's a standalone github repository which can be found [here](https://github.com/RisingLiberty/RexStl)

+### Security

+If you find a security vulnerability in Rex, see the [SECURITY.md](https://github.com/AR-DEV-1/Rex/blob/main/SECURITY.md)